poolup-devs/poolup_backend/README.md

 4. [Deployment](#deployment) - Temporarily Deprecated

 # Setup
-Using **Docker Commands** is advised for setup/ running the application.
+After the Local Environment Setup, using **Docker Commands** is advised for application setup & running the application.

 The NPM Scripts and Local Development Setup is listed below for additional reference.

 ## Local Environment Setup